christo/revenge/README.md

 ![revenge screenshot](docs/revenge-screenshot-20250407.png)

-Currently the disassembler is fully automatic, although it identifies very few bytes definitively as data.
+Currently, the disassembler is fully automatic, although it identifies very few bytes definitively as data.
 Binary content type (basic, machine code with basic stub, cart image, etc.) is detected using heuristics and falls back to a hex dump if it can't detect the filetype.